giovannicoppola/alfred-forum/README.md

 ## 25. Blackout Calculator
-In response to this [thread](https://www.alfredforum.com/topic/20943-workflow-for-data-range-calculation/) (September 2023)
+In response to this Alfred Forum [thread](https://www.alfredforum.com/topic/20943-workflow-for-data-range-calculation/) (September 2023)

 *In my line of work we'll have blackout periods where work cannot be done.
 Sometimes a customer will request that something be done during that period and so I need to explain that from the Monday before the 1st Friday of a particular month to the Sunday after the 3rd Friday of that month is the blackout period.
 <br>I'm looking for a way to be able to enter in a month and have it spit out the correct range of dates knowing that those dates may begin near the end of the previous month.*